 Why am I discussing the ins and outs of embroidery with you?
 If you haven’t noticed the current trend, it’s time to look around.
 Embroidered items are everywhere: bags, dresses, jeans, leather belts, jackets, bomber jackets, denim, silk, tunics, and so much more—even embroidered wood!

-From celebrities to high-end designers such as Marc Jacobs and Gucci, the fashion world has been loving this new trend.
+From celebrities to high-end designers such as Marc Jacobs and Gucci, the fashion world has loved this new trend.
 The fact that almost anything can be embroidered (from shirts to shoes) makes this trend even more appealing.

-It provides a superb way for us to use our clothing to express ourselves as individuals.
-Casual, chic or formal, embroidered clothing is suitable for almost every occasion.
-The design doesn’t have to be elegant, feminine swirls, in bright and bold colors; I’m sure there are some skulls and crossbones to be found too (biker jackets come to mind rather easily here, don’t they?).
+Kings, Sultans, and Emperors have been wearing embroidered tunics, trousers, robes, and even shoes, for thousands of years.
+The design doesn’t have to be elegant; feminine swirls in bright and bold colors; I’m sure there are some skulls and crossbones to be found, too (biker jackets come to mind relatively easily here, don’t they?).

 DIY Embroidered Clothing

 You may ask yourself how much you’re willing to pay for an embroidered leather belt (or something equally small).
 The answer is easy–you don’t have to pay a thing.
 Let’s come back to machine embroidery.
 Instead of going out and buying expensive designer labels with exquisite embroidery designs, you can do it yourself.

 And it is simple.
 Creating your own embroidered clothing is as easy as finding a design, choosing a clothing item, and stitching your design to your chosen fabric.
 If you’re new to this, I recommend you check out a good embroidery machine instead of doing it by hand.